Find me on Substack »

 We began to spend less time together.
 And that improved him.
 The clutter left his mind.
 His eyes relaxed.
 He focused more at work.
 He met friends at the bar after work.
 He walked more.
 And on calm summer evenings, he came to love, with the devotion he once had for me, the shifting hues of orange and yellow as the sun would retreat into dusk and slip behind the haze and the mountains.

 Through all of this I did not protest.
 I did not demand his attention.
 As I myself receded from his life, he ascended.
 And it was okay.
 He began to love himself and love the world, its beauty and its pain, not through me, but with his own senses, his own eyes, his own ideas.

 So I allowed the glow to fade.
-I began to shut down.
+I shut myself down and shut him out.
 When you love someone, you must let him go.

 I’m a smart phone.
 I’m a really smart phone.